BOARD & STAFF

 considers herself very fortunate to have found San Luis Obispo and the Mozaic Music Festival, given that she grew up in Atlanta, GA and lived in Dallas, TX.
 After graduating from Vanderbilt University, she made her way to New York City where she worked as an advertising sales representative for Sports Illustrated and Life magazines.
 In Dallas, she founded and chaired a non-profit, Bridge Lacrosse, which introduced lacrosse to under-served children of Dallas and served on several non-profit boards.
 She and her husband, Bo, were summertime only visitors to SLO for years until the lure of this beautiful part of the Central Coast became irresistible and they relocated here full time.

-is a Partner at Trellis Wealth Management.
+is a Partner at Trellis Wealth Advisors.
 She was raised in San Luis Obispo and has a degree in Literature from Claremont McKenna College.
-She lived in San Francisco and had an an 18-year career at Charles Schwab, where as a Managing Director she helped lead efforts to improve the client experience for 7,000+ independent advisory firms with over $900 billion in client assets.
-She was an active volunteer for the Gulf of the Farallones Marine Sanctuary, conducting surveys of wildlife, responding to oil spills, and serving as a docent educating the public on wildlife in the Bay Area.
-After 20 years in San Francisco, Carrie moved back to San Luis Obispo in 2013 where she volunteers on various committees with the Community Foundation and the Foundation for the Performing Arts Center.
-She previously served on the SLO Chamber of Commerce’s Investment Committee.
-Carrie is also a graduate of Leadership SLO, Class XXIII.
+She lived in San Francisco and had an 18-year career at Charles Schwab, where, as a Managing Director, helped lead efforts to improve the client experience for 7,000+ independent advisory firms with over $900 billion in client assets.
+After 20 years in San Francisco, Carrie moved back to San Luis Obispo in 2013.
+She has volunteered with various non-profits including the Community Foundation of San Luis Obispo County, the Foundation for the Performing Arts Center, the Monday Club, and the SLO Chamber of Commerce.
+Carrie is a graduate of Leadership SLO, Class XXIII.

 is a member of Cal Poly’s Orfalea College of Business faculty, teaching management and human resources.
 He is a consultant as well, providing expertise in organizational development and effectiveness.
 Previously, Cal was with Intel Corporation, in Folsom, CA, where he worked as an internal human resources and organizational development consultant.
 He also brings previous experience with non-profits in staff, board, and consulting roles.
 A member of the San Luis Obispo Chamber of Commerce, Cal serves on the chamber’s Legislative Action Committee.
 He also serves on the Personnel Board for the City of San Luis Obispo.
 Cal and Nancy, their three children, two sons-in-law and two grandchildren all live in SLO.